 The largely unspoilt Mazarron region of Spain is located around 1 and a half hours drive south east of Alicante Airport on Murcia's sunny Costa Calida coastline

-The municipality of Mazarron on the Costa Calida in the Murcia region of Spain comprises of the 2 coastal towns of Puerto de Mazarron and Bolnuevo, and the inland historic town of Mazarron.
+The municipality of Mazarron on the Costa Calida in the Murcia region of Spain comprises of the 2 coastal towns of Puerto de Mazarron and Bolnuevo and the inland historic town of Mazarron.
 It also includes the large urbanisation at Camposol which is very popular with English ex pats.
-Often people talking about Mazarron are referring to Puerto de Mazarron rather than the town of Mazarron, but this guide gives information about the inland region as well as the coastal strip.
+In a tourism context Mazarron usually refers to Puerto de Mazarron (the coastal Port) rather than the inland town of Mazarron.

-The Mazarron region is located 45 minutes from Murcia Airport (via the AP-7 toll road) and a similar distance south of Murcia city.
-The Mazarron area is not particularly over-developed, the main reason being its distance from the closest airport (although this may change when Corvera Airport eventually opens).
-However, the Mazarron region is worth the additional drive as it is home to some of the most spectacular coastline and finest beaches in south eastern Spain.
+The Mazarron region is located approximately 40 minutes from Murcia International Airport in Corvera and a similar distance south of Murcia city.
+For anyone wanting to avoid the busier resorts of the Costa Blanca and Mar Menor, the Mazarron region has plenty to offer visitors and has some of the most spectacular coastline and idyllic beaches in south eastern Spain.

 Mazarron has become more popular with foreign visitors over the last 10-15 years due in part to the large inland developments (or urbanisations) to the north of Mazarron, the largest of which is Camposol where mainly British but also German, Dutch and Scandinavians own property.

-Mazarron is set in an arid, almost desert-like terrain, and due to the lack of rainfall you won't find the expansive fields of orange groves which characterise the landscape a couple of hundred kilometres to the north.
+Mazarron is set in an arid, almost desert-like terrain and due to the lack of rainfall the landscape is more barren than a couple of hundred kilometres to the north.
 There are areas used for growing fruit and vegetables, but much of this is done under covered greenhouses which offer protection from the summer sun, but at the same time help to retain precious water.